ALM7SHSH/TeleBot/README.md

-**Note : Please add Telegram Bot Version 18.0.0 Lib From NuGet To Make it Work**
+**Note : Please add Telegram Bot Version 18.0.0 From NuGet To Make it Work**

 > ALM7SHSH